grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/03 script editor.md

 ---
 title: 'Script editor'
-excerpt: 'How to use the k6 web script editor'
+excerpt: 'How to use the script editor in the k6 Cloud'
 ---

 The script editor is designed to allow you to quickly write and mock up test scripts right within the web app.